spcaLA Volunteer FAQ

 I just want to walk dogs, can I do that?

 At spcaLA, we do more than walk dogs.
 We work for the animals and with the animals, to help our shelter pets thrive in a shelter environment while teaching them skills they will need to be adopted and stay in a home.
 To work with dogs, you will start by learning and practicing enrichment techniques from outside their dens, and then progress to working with the dogs on basic training and obedience.
-Please view our robust volunteer training program here.
+Click here to view our volunteer opportunities and the training requirements for each.

 Where can I volunteer?